-Monday, 21 May saw the publication of the Beecroft Report.
-Adrian Beecroft, venture capitalist and Tory party donor, was asked to prepare the report in August and September 2011, but it has only just been made public following a Freedom of Information Act request.
+Monday, 21 May saw the publication of Adrian Beecroft’s report on employment law.
+The venture capitalist and Tory party donor was asked to prepare the report in August and September 2011, but it has only just been made public following a Freedom of Information Act request.
 The report has looked at a number of areas relating to employment law and has numerous recommendations.
-Some of the more controversial of these are provoking heated discussion in the media.
+Some of the more controversial of the Beecroft Report’s recommendations are provoking heated discussion in the media.

 The tone of the report is set in its introduction: “much of employment law and regulation impedes the search for efficiency and competitiveness […] that was addressing yesterday’s problem.
 In today’s era of a lack of jobs those regulations simply exacerbate the national problem of high unemployment.”

 No fault dismissal

 By far the most controversial recommendation in the report is the introduction of compensated no-fault dismissal for any business, no matter what its size: the current government’s proposal for compensated no-fault dismissal envisages restricting the procedure to microbusinesses with fewer than 10 employees only.
 Under the Beecroft Report’s proposal, an employer would have the right to dismiss an employee without reason and that employee would be prevented from pursuing a claim of unfair dismissal, provided the employer makes an enhanced leaving payment.
 The Beecroft Report states: “The result of this change would be that the onus would squarely be on the employee to perform well enough for the employer to value them as an employee.
 It would no longer be possible to coast along, underperforming in a way that is damaging to the enterprise concerned but not bad enough for the employer to want to undertake the whole rigmarole of the unfair dismissal process.”